 - Tomato flakes: great for soups.

-- Cream of mushroom soup: is great as a soup or used in casseroles or creamy soups.
+- Cream of mushroom soup: is great as a soup or used in casseroles or when you want creamy soups.
 YES!
 You need to have this on hand.

 - Black olives: need I say more.
 I can picture my grandkids with their fingertips covered with olives.
 These are great for pizzas, salads, casseroles or snacks.
 Life is good!

 - Powdered sugar: for frosting.
 I can smell the sugar cookies baking right now!
-If you don’t have powdered sugar, you can easily blend regular sugar to make powdered sugar.
+If you don’t have powdered sugar, you can easily use your blender with regular sugar to make powdered sugar.

 - Cocoa: premixed for hot cocoa or hot chocolate.
 This is great to use on cold days if the power is out.